MarkNahabedian/MapMyStuff/floor_plan_cleanup/README.md

 element it can be determined that 16 real world feet correspond to 45 units in the SVG viewBox coordinate system.

+The -grid_real_world_size command line argument can be used to specify how many real world units (e.g. feet) is represented by the space between two successive grid lines.

 ## Manual Post-Processing of the Converted SVG File